 One of the most useful features of data validation is the ability to create a dropdown list that lets users select a value from a predefined list.
 Dropdown lists make it easy for users to enter only data that meets your requirements.

-We are going to investigate this feature in-depth and learn how to create cascading drop down lists that display choices depending on the value selected in first dropdown.
+We are going to investigate this feature in-depth and learn how to create cascading drop-down lists that display choices depending on the value selected in the first dropdown.

 While Epicollect5 does not provide dependent (or conditional) dropdown lists directly, their behaviour can be simulated using JUMPS.

 We built the example project EC5 Dependent dropdowns for you to look at.